Lablab-DeepAI/libai-frontend/README.md

 ### What's Working:

 - Basic project structure and routing.
-- Core backend functionality (e.g., file upload, document recommendations).
+- Core backend functionality (e.g., file upload, document recommendations, RAG with your documents).
-- Placeholder frontend components.
+- User management using Supabase

 ### What Needs Improvement:

 - Frontend-backend alignment: Some API endpoints need to be properly connected to the frontend.
-- Additional features: Enhancements like user authentication, advanced search, and responsive design are yet to be implemented.
+- Additional features: Content filtering, Advanced search, Note sharing, Documents deduplication, Preference filtering and responsive design are yet to be implemented.

 ## Features

 - **User Management**: User login and signup with forget password and recover password using Supabase.
 - **Smart Document Finder**: Search for books, articles, and theses.
-- **AI Summarization**: Generate concise summaries of documents.
 - **Interactive Q&A**: Ask questions and get AI-generated answers.
-- **Document Recommendations**: Get personalized recommendations based on user activity or document similarity.
+- **Document Recommendations**: Get personalized recommendations based on user internet or document similarity.

 ## Installation